monk-io/docs/docs/develop/entities.md

     organizationName: C corp
 ```

-Now we can use Monk CLI to work with our custom Entity:
+Now we can use MonkOS CLI to work with our custom Entity:

     # load template
     monk load people.yaml